 The punctuation and spaces are all in Hebrew.
 The files are shown first in time-order and then in visual order.
 For each order, both session directions are illustrated.
-The application more is used for these demonstrations.
+Both more and cat are used for these demonstrations.
 Figure 2 shows the time-ordered contents of Ir1 using more in a left-to-right session.